MuhammedZohaib/My-Second-Brain/Assembly Language.md

 * DB -> Declare byte
 * DW -> Declare word

-* Sometimes we need to remeber the physible intial address.
+* Sometimes we need to remember the physible initial address.
 * Segment Address and Logic address should be same.
 * All the arrays we declare in our assembly code will be visible in the var portion of the emulate window.